Sh00g7/Achievements_Tracker/README.md

 Crop the view to not show the buttons

 Right click the source and select `Interact` to see the full view and be able to press the buttons

+## Scroller Options

+Show Completed: keeps completed achievement icons in the scroller (default is set to remove the completed achievements)

+Color Incomplete: Uses color instead of grayscale for incomplete achievements (default is set to use grayscale), useful when not showing completed achievements

+When all achievements are completed, they all appear in the scroller even if Show Completed is unchecked